I was going to begin today’s post by saying “I’ve never been a big fan of Valentine’s Day”, but I’d be lying.

 - 1/4 cup extra virgin, non refined coconut oil

 - 2 cups semisweet chocolate chips – I used Enjoy Life chocolate chips

-- 2 flax eggs [2 tbsp freshly ground flax + 5 tbsp water]
+- 2 flax eggs [2 tablespoon freshly ground flax + 5 tablespoon water]

 - 8 medjool dates